 designated support person for someone with a disability) may escort a patient to their outpatient/clinic

 Guidelines for all Visitors/Support Persons:

-- Patients who require assistance because of developmental disabilities, physical disabilities or limitations, or cognitive impairment where the consistent presence of the visitor is necessary to reduce the risk of medical or clinical harm may have a designated support person (considered the 1 visitor) accompany the patent.
+- Patients who require assistance because of developmental disabilities, physical disabilities or limitations, or cognitive impairment where the consistent presence of the visitor is necessary to reduce the risk of medical or clinical harm may have a designated support person (considered the one visitor) accompany the patent.

-- Support person is considered the 1 visitor exception if that person is legally authorized to make decisions for the patient, whether by operation of a durable power of attorney (DPOA) or conservatorship, or in the role of a surrogate decision-maker as recognized by the care provider team for patients who lack decisional capacity.
+- Support person is considered the one visitor exception if that person is legally authorized to make decisions for the patient, whether by operation of a durable power of attorney (DPOA) or conservatorship, or in the role of a surrogate decision-maker as recognized by the care provider team for patients who lack decisional capacity.

 - Must be 18 years of age or older and healthy

 - Will be screened for fever and signs of illness upon arrival (support/visitors who screen positive are not allowed )